landonfears/BuyableFunnies/README.md

 <h1>Buyable Funnies</h1>
 <p>Buyable Funnies is simple Amazon products being funny (or attempting to be funny).
 Think of it as a daily comic strip featuring purchasable products.
 Site owners can sign up to add this widget, which updates daily, onto their site (manually or with a Wordpress plugin), and enter their Amazon Associate ID to receive commissions on any products purchased through the widget.</p>
 <p>This site is built using Wordpress, and uses the Amazon Product API to retrieve product info.
-This files </p>
+The widget was build using object oriented Javascript and jQuery.</p>
 <h2>Site URL</h2>
 <a href="http://buyablefunnies.com">http://buyablefunnies.com</a>
 <h2>Important source files</h2>